Vrtgs/thirtyfour/thirtyfour/README.md

 ## Minimum Supported Rust Version

-The MSRV for `thirtyfour` is currently 1.75 and will be updated as needed by dependencies.
+The MSRV for `thirtyfour` is currently latest, and so its guaranteed to run the latest stable release.

 ## LICENSE